Graduate School

 For more information about scholarships and fellowships in the database above, including application instructions, as well as additional opportunities, contact the individual program of interest.

 Additionally, the Graduate School offers a number of fellowship and scholarship opportunities, many of which require nomination by the student’s academic unit.
-For information about these opportunities or general information about graduate student funding, please visit the Financing Your Education section of our website.
+For information about these opportunities or general information about graduate student funding, please visit the funding section of our website.

-Each year, Oregon State receives grants from federal and state agencies, public and private foundations, and business and industry to support institutional and individual projects.
-Funding is awarded to various units in academic colleges and to other research organizations on campus, including experiment stations, centers and institutes.
-Many of these grants include financial support for graduate students.
-Interested students should direct inquiries and applications to the unit concerned.
+Each year, Oregon State allocates funding to support graduate student teaching opportunities.
+Additionally, OSU receives grants from federal and state agencies, public and private foundations, and business and industry to support institutional and individual projects.
+Funding is awarded to various units in academic colleges and to other research organizations on campus, including experiment stations, centers, and institutes.
+Interested students should direct inquiries and applications to the academic and/or research unit concerned.

 Graduate students may be employed as graduate teaching or graduate research assistants by units on campus.
-In addition to monthly stipends, graduate assistants appointed at .30 FTE or above are eligible for a tuition and fee subsidy plus health insurance.
 Graduate assistants are represented by the Coalition of Graduate Employees (CGE) and covered by the Collective Bargaining Agreement.

-The maximum combined appointment FTE for all jobs on campus is .49 FTE.
+The maximum combined appointment FTE for all university jobs while enrolled as a student is .49 FTE.

 For more information on student employment, contact the academic unit of interest or the Office of Human Resources.